DJreyaB/Data-Engineering-Udacity/README.md

 ## Data Modeling

 ### Project 1
-Creating a postgres database with a star schema , for music streaming startup Sparkify
+Creating a postgres database with a star schema , for music streaming startup Sparkify.

 ### Project 2